Sid Meier's Gettysburg!: Reception

 Gettysburg! was a commercial success, with more than 200,000 copies sold by August 1999.
 At the time, Jeff Briggs of Firaxis commented that the game "did extremely well for us".
 From critics, it received "universal acclaim" according to the review aggregation website Metacritic.

-Gettysburg! was a finalist for the Academy of Interactive Arts & Sciences' 1997 "Strategy Game of the Year" award, which ultimately went to StarCraft and Age of Empires (tie).
+During the AIAS' inaugural Interactive Achievement Awards, Gettysburg! was a nominee for "PC Strategy Game of the Year", which was ultimately awarded to StarCraft and Age of Empires (tie).
 Similarly, the Computer Game Developers Conference nominated Gettysburg! for its "Best Strategy/Wargame" Spotlight Award, but gave the prize to Myth: The Fallen Lords.
 However, it was named the best computer wargame of 1997 by Computer Gaming World, Computer Games Strategy Plus and GameSpot.
 The editors of Computer Gaming World called it "the return to form of arguably the best designer ever", and wrote that "this is one game that really will play until Johnny comes marching home."

 Next Generation stated that "Gettysburg is an excellent first offering from Firaxis.
 It not only overshadows previous historical sims, but it also beats most of the realtime strategy games available today."
 They cited its simple, intuitive control interface as key to making it stand out from the often overly complex games in its genre, stating that it allows players to more easily focus on the finer points of strategy and planning.
 J.C.
 Herz, writing for The New York Times, pondered the assumptions underlying the game's simulation of the historical battle.
 He felt that the game could be a useful tool to teach history but worried that the interactive medium could obscure historical facts behind its systems.

 In 1998, Gettysburg won the Origins Award for Best Strategy Computer Game of 1997.